viperproject/diodon-artifact/claims/claim3/expected.md

-The CORE's verification with Gobra should succeed with output similar to the following:
+The script terminates successfully (exit code 0) indicating that the CORE's verification with Gobra succeeded.
+Its output should look similarly to the following:

 ```
 Gobra 1.1-SNAPSHOT (@)